Draggie306/CheatSheets/GCSE/source/Comp Sci Paper 2.md

 There are 3 words to describe 'computational thinking':

-- Abstraction: filtering out and ignoring the parts of problems which are not needed to solve a problem.
-It is effectively a general overview of the program with specific details removed, for example, the London Underground map.
+- **Abstraction: filtering out and ignoring the parts of problems which are not needed to solve a specific problem.** It is effectively a general overview of the program with specific details removed, for example, the London Underground map - this map shows the stops and lines to get to a destination, but not exact geographical details as they're not needed.
-- Decomposition: Breaking down a problem into smaller parts which are easier to understand.
-These smaller parts can be individually solved as they are easier to comprehend, for example creating an app would need graphics, audio, software used to create it, testers, user interface...
+-  **Decomposition: breaking down a problem into smaller parts which are easier to understand**.
+Smaller parts are easier to comprehend, for example creating an app would need graphics, audio, software used to create it, testers, a user interface.
+It's much easier to say "Create a sub-program to handle the audio" than "make the whole app from scratch".
-- Algorithmic thinking: thinking logically, just as a computer does.
+- **Algorithmic thinking: thinking logically, just as a computer does**.
 Usually works back from how an intended solution can be reached by working out the steps needed to get there.
-> Sometimes I might get annoyed if you don't think algorithmically...
+If you can work out the exact steps and decisions needed to solve a problem, you can produce a coded solution. **Flowcharts** are good visualisations of this.

 It is only when a problem is decomposed and abstracted, that the creation of the solution can begin.